DhruvaG2000/Blog-GSoC21/logs/week3.md

 - Ran Robert Nelson's update script and got xenomai patched kernel running.
 - Installed Xenomai Libraries on the BBAI and ran the latency test (which also worked).
 - Cloned the development Bela Repo.
+- Source Compiled Bela Repo on the BBB, tried to compile and run examples but ran into a few errors.